timothymathison/nhl-stats/README.md

 Above command should automatically run the `postgres` database, run the migrations, and then start the app.

-By default the app will ingest stats from any games that already took place on the current day, and then monitor for live games and ingest stats in real time.
+By default the app will ingest stats from any games that already took place on the current day, and then monitor for live games and ingest stats in real time, for an indefinate time until it manually terminated.

 To ingest games from past dates or seasons, use one of the supported environment variable combinations to configure the dates to ingest: